- Gentreo

 Gentreo vs. an Attorney

 You can have your estate planning documents drafted with Gentreo through a simple question-and-answer format.
-It provides a good template for basic wills and allows you to input successor beneficiaries for your property as well as specific gifts of tangible property, intangible property, and cash.
+It provides a good template for wills and allows you to input successor beneficiaries for your property as well as specific gifts of tangible property, intangible property, and cash.

 You can exclude certain beneficiaries if you wish.
 If you do, it provides clear language stating that this is your wish.
 It also allows you to name successor guardians and personal representatives and backups for those, too.
+This format allows three contingencies as well.

 If you have specific concerns or estate planning needs, an attorney would be better equipped to address them and create safeguards.
-Additionally, attorneys can take steps to make the process easier on your witnesses, such as including a self-proving affidavit, which is not available with Gentreo.

 What You Get with Gentreo

-You can create several estate planning documents with Gentreo.
+You can create estate planning documents with Gentreo.
 Additionally, you can store and upload documents through its digital vault.
 You can also share this information with trusted people.

-- Health Care Proxy: Nominate someone to make medical decisions for you.
+• Health Care Proxy: Nominate someone to make medical decisions for you.

-- Living Will: Explain your wishes for life-sustaining treatment and ongoing medical care if you become terminally ill or permanently unconscious.
+• Living Will: Explain your wishes for life-sustaining treatment and ongoing medical care if you become terminally ill or permanently unconscious.

-- HIPAA Authorization: Give a trusted person the right to access your private medical records.
+• HIPAA Authorization: Give a trusted person the right to access your private medical records.

-- Power of Attorney: Designate a person to handle your financial affairs for a limited time or if you become disabled.
+• Power of Attorney: Designate a person to handle your financial affairs for a limited time or if you become disabled.

-- Emergency Card: Provide your emergency contact information, current list of medications, a person who has access to your estate planning documents, your health insurance provider and number, your blood type, your medical conditions, your allergies and whether you are a blood donor in case of an emergency.
+• Emergency Card: Provide your emergency contact information, current list of medications, a person who has access to your estate planning documents, your health insurance provider and number, your blood type, your medical conditions, your allergies and whether you are a blood donor in case of an emergency.

-- Family Vault: Provide access to your documents to upload, store and share your documents.
+• Family Vault: Provide access to your documents to upload, store and share your documents.

-- Unlimited Sharing: Share your documents with as many people as you would like, as many times as you would like.
+• Unlimited Sharing: Share your documents with as many people as you would like, as many times as you would like.

-For all Gentreo plans, you can download information and documents shared with you and can create a family vault to share with other members of your family.
+With Gentreo, you can download information and documents shared with you and can create a family vault to share with other members of your family.

-You can also invite friends and family to join your team and choose which documents to share with specific individuals.
+You can also invite friends and family to join your team for free and choose which documents to share with specific individuals.
 You receive alerts when there are changes in your state’s estate planning laws.

 Additionally, you can input important information, upload documents and share information with others, including contact information, legal and business contacts, medical information, financial information, real estate, and critical assets and digital accounts to streamline your information and keep it in one convenient place.